adithya-s-k/Storyblocks/README.md

 ## Usage

-To use Story Block, simply provide a text prompt and watch as the project generates a unique story accompanied by stunning visuals.
+To use Story Blocks, simply provide a text prompt and watch as the project generates a unique story accompanied by stunning visuals.
 Users can customize their experience by adjusting various parameters such as image style and animation speed.

 ### **Todo list**